 • Product demonstrations improve brand awareness.
 Customers always remember brands that make life easier for them.

-How-to videos are tutorial videos that usually come up when you search for a solution to a specific problem.
-These types of product videos often showcase step-by-step instructions on how to use a product, or even a single feature in more complex situations.
+Instructional videos are explainer videos (or how-to videos) that show how to use a product to solve a specific problem.
+This type of video content often showcases step-by-step instructions on how to use a product, or even a single feature.

 Common examples include looking for steps to assemble your new home theater or ways to get your water heater working better.
 These videos can be used as instructions on using a physical product or service.